piaasol/companion-poc/data/nlu.md

 - i have bad mood
 - my mood is not good
 - my mood is bad

-## intent:mood_unhappy
-- my day was horrible
-- I am sad
-- I don't feel very well
-- I am disappointed
-- super sad
+- bad mood
-- I'm so sad
-- sad
+- mood bad
-- very sad
+- feeling bad
-- unhappy
+- feeling not good
-- not so good
+- mood not good
-- not very good
+- feel not good
-- extremly sad
-- so saad
-- so sad
 ## intent:ask_bad_symptom
 - don't feel like eating
 - can't eat